March 2

 Scientists admit that they did not expect fasting to have such an incredible effect on promoting hematopoietic system regeneration based on stem cells.
 Look at it this way: when one is starving, their system automatically tries to save energy.

-One thing it can do in order to save that energy is to recycle a large number of unneeded immune cells, particularly those that may be damaged.
+One thing it can do to save that energy is to recycle a large number of unneeded immune cells, particularly those that may be damaged.
 As we mentioned, during the fasting period, one’s white blood cell count decreases.
 Then, as one starts eating again, those cells come back.

 The American Journal of Clinical Nutrition published a scientific review of several studies back in 2007.
 A multitude of both animal and human studies was put under examination and concluded that fasting represents an effective way of reducing both the risk of cancer and cardiovascular disease.